95gabor/k8s-mediaserver-operator/charts/README.md

 - **[k8s-mediaserver](k8s-mediaserver/)** - Umbrella chart that deploys all services together with shared configuration

+> **Note:** The umbrella chart only contains overrides and service-specific configurations.
+For complete documentation of all available values for each service chart, see the individual chart directories listed below.

 ### Individual Service Charts

 Each service can be installed independently: